 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
 Such estimates are periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
-Significant estimates include accrued liabilities.
-Actual results could differ from these estimates.
+Significant estimates include useful lives of capital assets and accrued liabilities, Actual results could differ from these estimates.

-2. FINANCIAL INSTRUMENTS
+3. FINANCIAL INSTRUMENTS

 The Institute is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The Institute's financial instruments consist of cash, term deposits, accounts receivable, and accounts payable and accrued liabilities.
-The following analysis provides information about the Institute's risk exposure and concentration as of December 31, 2018.
+The Institute's financial instruments consist of cash, term deposits, and accounts payable and accrued liabilities.
+The following analysis provides information about the Institute's risk exposure and concentration as of December 31, 2022.